Speedvicio/LazyAss-CD-Image-Ripper/README.md

 ** If will be detected a cue/iso/bin/wav, a popup window appear. - The user can select by pressing one of two buttons, if that file will be merged into a ccd/img/sub file or for "Redump file format" also into a single cue/bin file.

+**<< To compress processed file into zip or cfs format >>**<br>
+1) Tick "Create After Conversion"<br>
+2) Select Zip or Cfs format<br>
+-- If you select Zip, will be create a zip archive using Net Framework ZipFile class.<br>
+-- If you select Cfs, will be create a compressed [Compact File Set](https://pismotec.com/cfs/).<br>
+    You can use standard zip compression LZSS with Huffman coding (less compression but faster) or lzma  Large dictionary LZSS with adaptive range coding (better compression but slower).<br>
+--- Pismo button will open ptiso.exe with a GUI, it is helpful to create/convert a alredu processed virtual image into cfs or ciso format.<br>

 Note: You can also Dump and convert a audio cd but this operation take several minutes

 ### Requirements